apache/maven-site/content/markdown/guides/introduction/introduction-to-profiles.md

 </profiles>
 ```

-_Note:_ The value ranges match if the JDK version used for running Maven is between lower and upper bounds (either inclusive or exclusive).
+_Note:_ The value ranges match if the JDK version used for running Maven is between the lower and upper bounds (either inclusive or exclusive).
-An upper bound such as `,1.5]` is likely not to include most releases of 1.5, since they will have an additional "patch" release such as `_05` that is not taken into consideration in the above range.
+An upper bound such as `,1.5]` likely does not include most releases of 1.5, since they will have an additional "patch" release such as `_05` that is not taken into consideration in the above range.

-If the range does not start with `[` or `(`, the value is interpreted as a (vendor) prefix.
+If the range does not start with `[` or `(`, the value is interpreted as a vendor prefix.
 A prefix is negated if the value starts with `!`.
 (Negated) prefix values match if the JDK version used for running Maven starts/doesn't start with the given prefix (excluding the potentially leading `!`).
 The following profile would be active, when any `zulu64` JDK is used.